 I turned around, and saw the most breathtaking view I had ever seen.
 I looked down and saw every step that I had taken to get to this summit.
 And ever so effortlessly, these words flooded my mind: “I am going to do this for the rest of my life.”

-Today, as a registered dietitian and nutritionist, I sit in front of my computer screen to tell you with everything in me that I have taken my greatest weakness and have made it my greatest strength.
+Today, as a registered dietitian and certified specialist in sports dietetics, I sit in front of my computer screen to tell you with everything in me that I have taken my greatest weakness and have made it my greatest strength.
 I have lost over 50 pounds since that day, not through diets, fad meal plans or unsustainable workout programs, but through learning what food really is, and falling in love with something that I actually want to do every day for the rest of my life.

 I have fulfilled the first half of my life decision by becoming an expert in nutrition.
 Now, I want nothing more than to fulfill the other half by showing others how to do the same.
 I will tell you with honesty that becoming healthy has never been easy for me…But it was absolutely worth it.
 In fact, it was more than worth it.
 And I know you will feel the same when you are successful as well.